Augustine Institute

-The Augustine Institute (AI), located in Greenwood Village, Colorado, United States, is a private Catholic graduate theology school that offers master's degree programs inspired by Pope John Paul II's call for a New Evangelization.
-In addition, the Institute produces catechetical videos, records audio drama productions, publishes books, and distributes Catholic media materials.
-It is also the exclusive Catholic publisher of the ESV Catholic Edition Bible in North America.
+The Augustine Institute (AI) is a private Catholic graduate theology school.
+Located in Florissant, Missouri, the school offers master's degree programs and distributes Catholic media materials, including the Catholic Standard Version (CSV), a new Bible translation.

 History

-At the 1993 World Youth Day in Denver, John Paul II called Catholics to a New Evangelization, to renew their commitment to Christ.
-As a response to this call, in 2005 founding president Jonathan Reyes established in Denver a graduate school dedicated to transforming Catholic education for the New Evangelization, particularly in response to post-modern culture.
+Jonathan Reyes founded the Augustine Institute in Denver in 2005, in response to post-modern culture inspired by Pope John Paul II's call for a New Evangelization.

 On May 19, 2007, the first class of 11 students graduated.
-In the 2009–2010 academic year, the Augustine Institute had 84 students taking courses on campus, and 157 students enrolled in its distance education program.
-In 2012, AI relocated from Teikyo Lorretto Heights to Greenwood Village in the Denver Tech Center.
+In 2012, AI relocated from Teikyo Loretto Heights to Greenwood Village in the Denver Tech Center.
 As of Fall 2019, it had 328 enrolled students or 144.1 full-time-equivalent, the third-largest Catholic lay ecclesial ministry program in the United States.

-In 2015, the Augustine Institute merged with Lighthouse Catholic Media in “a new strategic alliance.”
+In 2015, the Augustine Institute merged with Lighthouse Catholic Media in "a new strategic alliance."

+In April 2024, the Augustine Institute acquired the 284-acre former Boeing Leadership Center (BLC) in Florissant, Missouri.
+The institute transitioned its operations to the new campus, with its headquarters and Graduate School of Theology opening in time for the fall 2024 semester.